 Springs are dangerous, both when they break and when DIY maintenance is involved.
-While a professional should be called in to replace torsion springs (or anything on your garage door marked red for that matter) you can make it part of your maintenance checklist to inspect them.
-Check both springs to look for signs of wear, fragility, or rust.
-Just lubing them up can repair some issues.
-Springs will wear out, but proper maintenance lengthens their use.
+While a professional typically should be called in to replace torsion springs (or anything on your garage door marked red for that matter), you can make it part of your maintenance checklist to inspect them.

 Check the Track

 The track is the road for garage doors and making sure it's intact is an important part of their maintenance.

 There are a few signs to look for when checking whether the track is in good condition such as:

 Check for bulges, cracks, or other damage.
 To do this, start from the top and work your way down.

 Check that the rollers are placed evenly along the track.
 They should look as though they're just sitting there comfortably, not fighting against one another to get on top.

 Test whether they're functioning properly by giving them a gentle pull.
 The door should move up and down with ease.